 You are eligible to participate in the Plan if you are working at least 20 hours a week for an eligible employer that has agreed to participate in the Plan (“Participating Employer”).
 An eligible employer includes any Free Will Baptist church or agency.
 In addition, Free Will Baptist ministers who are evangelists or otherwise self-employed and the spouses of Free Will Baptist missionaries are eligible to participate in the Plan without regard to the number of hours they work a week.

-If you are eligible to participate as described above, you can become a participant in the Plan upon submitting an Enrollment Agreement to the Board.
-You must also agree to a minimum monthly contribution of at least $10.
+If you are eligible to participate as described above, you can become a participant in the Plan upon submitting an Enrollment Form to the Board.

 403(b) approved plan